spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 * Jag tycker om Gotland och **den** ligger i Sverige . -> Jag tycker om Gotland , och **det** ligger i Sverige .

-* I artikeln " Svenskan tynar i Finland " ( Forsknings & Framsteg 2009:2 ) Cecilia Christner Raid om varför man ens lär sig svenska idag i Finland **som** beror på historiska event . -> I artikeln " Svenskan tynar i Finland " ( Forskning & Framsteg 2009:2 ) skriver Cecilia Christner Riad om varför man ens lär sig svenska idag i Finland , **vilket** beror på historiska händelser .
+* I artikeln " Svenskan tynar i Finland " ( Forsknings & Framsteg 2009:2 ) Cecilia Christner Raid om varför man ens lär sig svenska idag i Finland **som** beror på historiska event . -> I artikeln " Svenskan tynar i Finland " ( Forskning & Framsteg 2009:2 ) skriver Cecilia Christner Riad om varför man ens lär sig svenska idag i Finland , **vilket** beror på historiska händelser . (_In cases like this, and the following examples, the L-Ref tag has higher priority than the L-W tag._)

-* Man kan flyga till Gotland eller åka till Nynäshamn och åka båt till **där** -> Man kan flyga till Gotland eller åka till Nynäshamn och åka båt **dit** . (_In cases like this, the L-Ref tag has higher priority than the L-W tag._)
+* Man kan flyga till Gotland eller åka till Nynäshamn och åka båt till **där** -> Man kan flyga till Gotland eller åka till Nynäshamn och åka båt **dit** .

 The L-Ref tag may also be used when a noun which is used anaphorically has been exchanged for a pronoun, or the other way around, in order for the specificity of the anaphoric expression to suit its textual position: